-- o Junior year Instrumental and Vocal Performance majors may schedule a half recital. - Sacred music majors may present two half recitals one junior year, one senior year OR they may present one full recital. - o Music education majors are required to present a half recital in the sixth semester of applied lessons. - o Composition and Theory Majors must present two half recitals in their Senior Year of studies.
-One recital will consist of compositions, and the other a recital with the student's principal instrument.
+Junior year Instrumental and Vocal Performance majors may schedule a half recital.

+Sacred music majors may present two half recitals - one junior year, one senior year - OR they may present one full recital.

+Music education majors are required to present a half recital in the sixth semester of applied lessons.
+Composition and Theory Majors must present two half recitals in their Senior Year of studies.
+One recital will consist of compositions, and the other a recital with the student's principal instrument, and may be offered as a combined recital.

-Recital Instructions
+Recital Process